david89/self-driving-car/writeup/writeup_template.md

 In this particular project we are assuming that the colors of the lanes can either be white or yellow.
 So it's important to understand how can we detect those two colors.

-### Detecting yellow pixels
+### Detecting yellow and white pixels

-We can operate on different color spaces in order to identify yellow pixels.
-After running some experiments, we found out that converting an image to HSV makes it really easy to identify yellow pixels and tune the required parameters.
+We can operate on several color spaces in order to identify yellow pixels.
+After running some experiments, we found out that converting an image to **HSV** makes it really easy to identify yellow pixels and tune the required parameters.

 [yellow_detection]: ./yellow_detection.png "Yellow detection experiment"
 ![alt text][yellow_detection]

-### Detecting white pixels

-Similarly to our previous point, we need to identify white pixels.
-In this case, we think the HSL color space makes it really easy to identify white colors, as the main parameter we care about is L (lightness).
+For white pixels we think the **HSL** color space makes it really easy to identify them, as the main parameter we care about is L (lightness).

 [white_detection]: ./white_detection.png "White detection experiment"
 ![alt text][white_detection]

+After detecting white and yellow pixels, we need to merge those two masks together.

+[white_and_yellow_detection]: ./white_and_yellow_detection.png "White and yellow detection experiment"
+![alt text][white_and_yellow_detection]

 Now you may be wondering why it's useful to identify yellow pixels or white pixels in image for our pipeline.
-Without these two steps, this is what we get after running Canny edge detection algorithm:
+Without these two steps, this is what we get after running our pipeline:

 [bad_canny_example]: ./bad_canny_example.png "Bad Canny example"
 ![alt text][bad_canny_example]

 As you can see the result is very noisy.
 That's why we want to focus on the pixels that really matter.

+### Combine the yellow and white pixels.

 ### 2. Identify potential shortcomings with your current pipeline